aidandagnall/XsizedY/README.md

 with.

-Or you can load up the site and find a few of your own to really seem like that wacky friend that comes up with crazy ideas to entertain their friends.
+Or you can load up the site and find a few of your own to really seem like that wacky individual that comes up with crazy ideas to entertain their friends.

 ## Running